WordPoints/wordpoints/src/readme.txt

 == Frequently Asked Questions ==

-= Why doesn't WordPoints have (some feature)? =

-Maybe it will soon - just ask for it!

 = How can I manually change a user's points? =

 You can [manually adjust a user's points](https://wordpoints.org/user-guide/manually-editing-a-users-points/) from their profile page in the admin.